-The annual grading system also gets problematic when we consider that some years have better talent available than others.
-The 2007 draft shows a strong example of this.
-The Patriots selected nine players, with only first-round safety Brandon Meriweather making the active roster.
-New England couldn’t trade out of those picks because teams did not want to forego future selections for the meager 2007 crop.
-Therefore, instead of dealing with the inconsistency of each years’ player options, we started to look at rounds, which has given us a better idea of how the Patriots front office has fared over the past 18 drafts.
+Grading year-to-year also gets problematic over time, because some years have better talent than others.
+Back in 2007, for example, New England selected nine players, with only first-round safety Brandon Meriweather making the active roster.
+We have to assume Belichick tried to trade those picks for future selections, but no one wanted to get bogged down with a less-than-stellar group.
+For this column, instead of dealing with the inconsistency of each years’ player options, we look at rounds, which has given us a better idea of how the Patriots front office has fared over the past 19 drafts.

 First Round –